polterguy/magic.web.markdown-articles/README.md

-The point with the above, is that your interceptor loads the article's content once, and then adds the semantic content from your Markdown file into its **[.blog]** node, before the default URL resolver executes, which at that point can reference values from your blog, such as its content, title, etc.

-The URL dynamically ends up resolving to the filename of whatever article the user is requesting.
-A URL of for instance _"/articles/foo"_ resolves to the file _"/etc/articles/foo.md"_.
+The point with the above, is that your interceptor loads the article's content once, and then adds the semantic content from your Markdown file into its **[.blog]** node, before the default URL resolver executes, which at that point can reference values from your blog, such as its content, title, etc. The URL dynamically ends up resolving to the filename of whatever article the user is requesting.
+A URL of for instance _"/articles/foo"_ resolves to the physical file _"/etc/articles/foo.md"_.